vnasserb/SportsDashboard/README.md

 ## Overview

-This repository contains a set of Python functions for web scraping sports data related to soccer, basketball, and hockey.
-Additionally, it includes a Streamlit web application that utilizes these functions to create an interactive dashboard for displaying sports statistics and information.
+This repository contains a set of Python functions for web scraping sports data related to soccer, basketball, and hockey from https://www.sports-reference.com.
+Additionally, it includes a Streamlit web application that uses some of these functions to create an interactive dashboard for displaying sports statistics and information.

 ## Features